Lyssers/Arduino-Internet-LEDs/README.md

 If you want to also control it over the internet, the best way imo is to use a Raspberry Pi.

 Now you could in theory just hook up the lights to a raspberry pi as well, but I did want the arduino-LED set up to be reusable for other things so I segmented it.
+This way, I don't have to use a Pi, the script could run just as well on an old laptop or server.

 Bear in mind that due to the speed of serial, USB and the Pi and arduino, this will be slow.
-Connecting lights to the Pi directly is much faster.
-Maybe that's a future project?
+Connecting lights to a Pi directly is much faster and if you're using it for the web part it could probably significantly improve performance.

 My Pi had a busted MicroSD card slot, so I booted it off a USB mSATA SSD enclosure, which you can do apparently.